-Definition: Nanomineralogy is the study of Earth and planetary materials at nano-scales, focused on characterizing nanofeatures (like inclusions, exsolution, zonation, coatings, pores) in minerals and revealing nanominerals and nanoparticles (Ma 2008, 2010).
+Definition: Nanomineralogy is the study of Earth and planetary materials at nanometer scales, focused on characterizing nanofeatures (like inclusions, exsolution, zonation, coatings, pores) in minerals and revealing nanominerals and nanoparticles (Ma 2008, 2010).

 - The most Ba-enriched muscovite: ganterite from Oreana.